|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 -- Telmo Zarra is probably the best known striker from Basque.

 -- Antoine Griezmann learned his football with Real Sociedad.
-Atletico Bilboa allowed non-Basque players to learn football in the Basque region to play for them.
-He is eligible to play for Atletico Bilboa, but not for Basque team.
-He is ineligible to play for this team.
+And since Atletico Bilboa allowed non-Basque players who learn football in the Basque region to play for them.
+He is eligible to play for Atletico Bilboa, but not for the Basque national team.
+He is ineligible to play for my all-time team, which I only considered players who are of Basque origin.

 Basque has a number of great strikers, but Diego Forlan proved himself at the WC Finals, the highest stage in football.